-Real estate professionals: Stay in touch with past clients, future clients, and your sphere of influence…
+Real estate professionals: It pays to stay in touch with past clients, future clients, and your sphere of influence…

 Without annoying them by constantly asking for business.